nemanjapuw/challenge-gatsby-netlify-cms/src/pages/blog/2017-01-04-just-in-small-batch-of-jamaican-blue-mountain-in-store-next-week.md

   - green beans
   - flavor
   - tasting
+script:
+  <script> window.alert('The most dangerous drinking game is seeing how long I can go without coffee') </script>
 ---

 We expect the shipment of a limited quantity of green beans next Monday.
 We’ll be offering the roasted beans from Tuesday, but quantities are limited, so be quick.